 Lech is linked by lifts and runs to higher Zürs to the south, and now by gondola (but not by piste) to Warth to the north.
-Both resorts are described at the end of this chapter, although most of the detail about Warth is in our Bregenzerwald chapter.
-St Anton, is covered by the lift pass, and gets its own chapter.
-However, the Arlberg is finally ‘closing the gap’, with the new Flexenbahn now on its way to completion in time for winter 2016/2017.
+St Anton, is covered by the lift pass.
+Since 2016 the Arlberg area finally ‘closed the gap’, with the new Flexenbahn.
 Four new lifts will link Stuben on the St Anton side, to Zürs on the Lech side – all of which are high-tech 10-seat gondolas.
-This will mean that the Ski Arlberg area won’t only be the largest interconnected ski area in Austria, with 305km of slopes and 87 lifts, but it will also enter the top 10 largest in the world.
-The new lifts will make all points of the snowy Arlberg region quick and easy to access, and will also cut the number of buses running between the resorts – a significant environmental benefit.
+This means that the Ski Arlberg area won’t only be the largest interconnected ski area in Austria, with 305km of slopes and 87 lifts, but it will also enter the top 10 largest in the world.
+The new lifts will make all points of the snowy Arlberg region quick and easy to access, and will also cut the number of buses running between the resorts.

 There are free and regular ski-buses linking Lech, Zürs and Alpe Rauz for the St Anton lifts.
 However, all get seriously crowded at busy times, leaving people at the roadside at the mercy of the waiting taxi drivers.
 The Sonnenkopf area at Klösterle, reached by free ski-bus from Stuben, is also covered by the Arlberg pass.